 Transact’s revamped search experience feels more intuitive than ever, and customers are seeing 6% higher conversion rates.

-Q: Why is search hard?
+Q: Why is the search experience hard?

 Q: How can the search experience be made better for users?